isuruK2003/SocketChat/README.md

-# socketChat
+# SocketChat

-Websocket based chat-room app, built with SpringBoot and JavaScript
+This is a websocket based chat app built to demonstrate WebSockets support in SpringBoot.
+The front-end is completely made using vanilla JS and the backend is made using SpringBoot (Java).
+Currently working on multi-room suport.